citp/privacy-policy-historical/a/am/amf/amfam.com.md

 ### Health Information Privacy Notice (for health insurance policyholders)

 We understand the personal nature of your medical information and are committed to protecting it.
-If you have a health insurance policy from American Family Insurance Group, we provide you the following [Notice of Privacy Practices for Health Information](http://www.amfam.com/pdf/insurance/health/21872.pdf)1.
+If you have a health insurance policy from American Family Insurance Group, we provide you the following [Notice of Privacy Practices for Health Information](https://web.archive.org/pdf/insurance/health/21872.pdf)1.

-1Please note that you will need [Adobe Acrobat Reader](http://www.adobe.com/products/acrobat/readstep2.html) to open this PDF file.
+1A PDF reader is required to open a PDF.
 American Family Insurance is not liable for any direct or indirect technical or system issues or consequences from your use of third-party technologies or programs accessible through our site.
-If you need assistance with Adobe Acrobat Reader, please go to [Adobe's Customer Support](http://www.adobe.com/support/main.html) page.